Jimmy Carter

 Jimmy Carter's childhood bedroom

-Plains High School- where Jimmy & Rosalynn attended grades 1 through 12 - Jimmy graduated in 1941, Rosalynn in 1944 - Plains, Georgia
+Plains High School- where Jimmy & Rosalynn Carter attended grades 1 through 12; Jimmy graduated in 1941, Rosalynn in 1944 - Plains, Georgia

 Plains Baptist Church- Jimmy & Rosalynn's former church from childhood until his Presidency, where Jimmy was baptized in 1935